ComplexLychee/belief_propagation_dcsbm/README.md

 </p>

 ### Other implementation of BP for community dection
-The following packages/softwares should provide better performance in terms of efficiency:
+If you have your data and like to apply BP to analyse your data, you might want check one of the following available packages:

-- <a href="https://graph-tool.skewed.de/static/doc/inference.html#graph_tool.inference.EMBlockState/">graph-tool</a>: a python library with algorihtms being implemented in C++ by <a href="https://skewed.de/tiago">Tiago Peixto</a>
+- <a href="https://graph-tool.skewed.de/static/doc/inference.html#graph_tool.inference.EMBlockState/">graph-tool</a>: a python library with algorihtms being implemented in C++

-- <a href="https://github.com/everyxs/SBMbp/releases">Bayesian model selection of Stochastic Block Model</a>: a java implementation by <a href="https://xiaoranyan.wordpress.com/">Xiaoran Yan</a>
+- <a href="https://github.com/everyxs/SBMbp/releases">Bayesian model selection of Stochastic Block Model</a>: a java implementation
+-

-- Modnet: a C++ implementation by <a href="http://home.itp.ac.cn/~panzhang/">Pang Zhang</a>
+- Modnet: a C++ implementation

-- <a href="https://github.com/junipertcy/sbm-bp">sbm-bp</a>: a C++ implementation by <a href="https://junipertcy.info/">Tzu-Chi Yen</a>
+- <a href="https://github.com/junipertcy/sbm-bp">sbm-bp</a>: a C++ implementation

 <br><br>
 #### References: